SDU-eScience/Type3-Docs/src/intro/ssh-login.rst

 Additional SSH keys
 ----------------------

-After your account on the system is created, you will be able to access the cluster via SSH from your local laptop.
+After your account on the system has been created, you will be able to access the cluster via SSH from your local laptop.

-In order to log in from a different computer, you shall import the public SSH key stored on that computer in your system account.
+In order to log in from a different computer, you need to copy the public SSH key stored on that computer to your user account on the cluster.
-You can proceed as follows:

 1. First, log in to the the cluster: